Alcohol and Leukemia

 IV.
 Resources: Alcohol and Leukemia

 - Landier, W. and Hartrum, H. Coping with Childhood Leukemia.
-White Plains, NY: Leukemia & Lymphoma Soc, 2012.
+White Plains, NY: Leuk Lymph Soc.

-- Morrison, C. and Hesdorffer, C. Johns Hopkins Patients’ Guide to Leukemia.
-Sudbury, MA: Jones & Bartlett, 2011.
+- Morrison, C. and Hesdorffer, C. Patients’ Guide to Leukemia.
+Sudbury, MA: Jones.

 Scientific Readings on Alcohol and Leukemia Risk